Punto G (Karol G song): Background

 The song was first teased a month prior to its official release through Karol G's social media accounts, with snippets of the song, video and lyrics used in her captions.
 The song was officially announced a day prior to its release.
 The song was released on April 4, 2019.

 Critical reception

 Rolling Stone stated: "Few reggaeton songs have championed the vagina as intimately as Karol G does in "Punto G" — opting to skip the graphic details, Karol masters the delicate art of sensual suggestion."
+There is a lot of stigma against women in the industry making music about intimacy.

 Commercial performance

 "Punto G" debuted at number 40 on the US Billboard Hot Latin Songs chart dated April 20, 2019.
 It charted for one week.
-On it's fifth week, the song entered and peaked at number 30 on the chart dated May 18, 2019.
+On its fifth week, the song entered and peaked at number 30 on the chart dated May 18, 2019.

 Awards and nominations

 Music video

 The music video for "Punto G" was directed by José-Emilio Sagaró and was released on Karol G's YouTube channel on April 4, 2019.